Human vs Chimp Memory: Full Cognitive Comparison & Evolution Guide

 Visual Working Memory

-Parallel vs serial encoding: Chimps use parallel encoding, capturing entire arrays as unified snapshots.
+Parallel vs. serial encoding: Chimps use parallel encoding, capturing entire arrays as unified snapshots.
 Humans use serial encoding, processing items one after another.
 Chimps show lower interference and maintain stable performance even under increasing difficulty.

 Chimpanzee Advantage